 And, at ZoomInfo, we’re no exception.
 We recently discussed AI in the following post: The Impact of Artificial Intelligence on B2B Marketing.
 Today John Holland, Chief Content Officer of CustomerCentric Selling, helps us cover the other side of the coin—artificial intelligence within the sales process.
 Keep reading.

-The Problem with Artificial Intelligence in Sales
+The Problem with Artificial Intelligence and Sales

 Only a mere 13% of the modern sales force is comprised of ‘A Players’ – or reps who consistently exceed quota.
 For the other 87% – the B and C players – almost every year is a struggle.
-In fact, for the last few decades only about 50% of sales reps have achieved quota (source).
+In fact, for the last few decades, only about 50% of sales reps have achieved quota (source).
 For many sales managers, the solution to this issue lies within artificial intelligence—or AI.

 However, artificial intelligence presents its own set of challenges.
 Although AI is intended to simplify processes and tasks—most technology still requires these two things: human input and data.
 If you don’t have the proper strategies and processes in place to control these two things, AI can do more harm than good.

 CRM as an example:

 In the early 90’s, Sales Force Automation (SFA) was failing to deliver results that would justify expenditures.
 As with many software offerings that fail to thrive, they changed their name (to Customer Relationship Management [CRM]) and introduced expanded functionalities.
 At the time, many felt it was quite a stretch to imply software could manage relationships, but nonetheless, CRM took off.

 At the time, one of the primary motivations for a CRM purchase was the promise of an increased pipeline, visibility, and control, which many believed would lead to more accurate revenue forecasts.
 However, while CRM adoption did have immediate benefits, improving forecast accuracy was not one of them.
 That process took longer.